ABERCONWY BOROUGH COUNCIL ~

 The black griffins are derived from the supporters of the family of Morgan of Penllwyn, one of the most influential in the history and public life of the County.
 They were closely connected with the affairs of this district, their former Manor House being in the Mynyddislwyn District, and both Risca and Bedwellty having received benefactions for the community from Lord Tredegar.
 The black cressets or medieval fire baskets, are an heraldic symbol for blast furnaces, foundries, iron smelling and other metallurgical industries.

-LLIW VALLEY BOROUGH COUNCIL (MID GLAM.)
+LLIW VALLEY BOROUGH COUNCIL ~

 ARMS: Paly wavy of eight Argent and Vert in fess a representation of the bridge at Pontardawe throughout proper between in chief a Portcullis chained Or nailed Sable pointed Gules and in base three ravens close proper.